Muskan-jaggi/Snake-Game/README.md

 Implementation: Developed with Python's turtle module for graphics and user interaction.
 High score updates automatically saved and retrieved from the file system.

 How to Play:
-Clone the repository and execute the Python script.
+-Clone the repository and execute the Python script.
-Use arrow keys to maneuver the snake.
+-Use arrow keys to maneuver the snake.
-Enjoy the classic gaming experience!
+-Enjoy the classic gaming experience!